Mulelur/node-api/README.md

 7. ## Creating a Sim Card

-to create a new sim card send a `post` request to `http://127.0.0.1:3200/createsimcard`.
+to create a new sim card send a `POST` request to `http://127.0.0.1:3200/createsimcard`.
 In the request body you need to provide a uniqe name of th e sim card.

 this will return a json objects with a created sim card object

+Response:

 ```json
 {